 (ii) the prisoner promptly reported the removal or interference to a prison officer.

-[Regulation 26E inserted in Gazette 7 Apr 2000 p.
+[Regulation 26E inserted: Gazette 7 Apr 2000 p.
 1821-2.]

 26F.
 Medical attention may be required

 On receiving information under regulation 26A regarding a prisoner, the superintendent may request a medical officer to assess the prisoner to determine whether the prisoner requires medical attention.